September Massacres: Insurrection of the Paris Commune

 Besides these measures, the commune engaged in a policy of political repression of all suspected counter-revolutionary activities.
 Beginning on 11 August, every Paris section named surveillance committees (committees of vigilance) for conducting searches and making arrests.
 It was mostly these decentralized committees, rather than the commune as a whole, which engaged in the repression of August and September 1792.
-Within a few days each section elected three commissioners to take seats in the insurrectionary commune, one of them was Maximilien Robespierre.
+Within a few days each section elected three commissioners to take seats in the insurrectionary commune; one of them was Maximilien Robespierre.

 To ensure that there was some appropriate legal process for dealing with suspects accused of political crimes and treason, rather than arbitrary killing by local committees, a revolutionary tribunal, with extraordinary powers to impose the death sentence without any appeal, was installed on 17 August.
 Robespierre, who had proposed this measure, refused to preside over the tribunal, arguing that the same man ought not to be a denouncer, an accuser, and a judge.

 Already, on 15 August, four sections called for all priests and imprisoned suspects to be put to death before the volunteers departed.
 Robespierre proposed to erect a pyramid on Place Vendôme to remember the victims of 10 August.
-On 19 August the nonjuring priests were ordered to leave the country within two weeks, which meant before 2 September 1792.
+On 19 August the nonjuring priests were ordered to leave the country within two weeks, which meant before 2 September.
 In Paris, all monasteries were closed and would soon be in use as hospitals, etc. The remaining religious orders were banned by the law of 15 August.
-Marat left nothing in doubt when he urged "good citizens to go to the Abbaye, to seize priests, and especially the officers of the Swiss guards and their accomplices and run a sword through them".
+Marat left nothing in doubt when he urged "good citizens to go to the Abbaye, to seize priests, and especially the officers of the Swiss Guards and their accomplices and run a sword through them".
 From 15 to 25 August, around 500 detentions were registered; some were sent to Orléans.
 Half the detentions were of nonjuring priests, but even priests who had sworn the required oath were caught in the wave.

 Prussian advance and Paris reaction

 Around 26 August, news reached Paris that the Prussian army had crossed the French border and occupied Longwy without a battle.
 Roland proposed that the government should leave Paris, whereas Robespierre suggested in a letter to the sections of the commune that they should defend liberty and equality and maintain their posts, and die if necessary.
-The assembly decreed that all the non-juring priests had to leave Paris within eight days and the country within two weeks.
 In the evening, in the presence of 350,000 people, a funeral ceremony was held in the gardens of the Tuileries for those killed while storming the Tuileries.